Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-You have no complications (e.g. bleeding, premature labor, placental problems)
+You have no complications (e.g., bleeding, premature labor, placental problems)

 -

-Feel physically fit
+You feel physically fit

 -

-Do not overload your pelvic floor
+Don't overload your pelvic floor

 -

-And wearing it remains comfortable for you
+And that wearing it remains comfortable for you.

 Tip: Discuss this topic with your midwife or gynecologist during your prenatal appointment – especially if you are unsure.